Tacoma Rainiers Game Notes - at Reno

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-THE RAINIERS: Took the series finale in Salt Lake 15-2, winning five of their six games against the Bees to improve to 45-42, the second time Tacoma has been three games over .500 this season...Salt Lake took a 1-0 lead in the first inning, but Tacoma tied the game in the third inning on a Rhylan Thomas RBI single...after Salt Lake took a 2-1 lead after three innings, the Rainiers poured on six runs in the third inning, getting an RBI single from Blake Hunt, a three-run home run from Jack López and a two-run double from Harry Ford...the Rainiers put up seven more runs in the sixth inning, highlighted by a Victor Labrada grand slam, his first Triple-A home run...the Rainiers scored their 15th run in the eighth inning on another Thomas RBI single...the 13-run victory is Tacoma's largest of the season.
+TRIPLE PLAY: In the second inning of their 12-10 victory on Tuesday the Rainiers turned the second triple play at the Triple-A level this season...with runners on the corners, Austin Shenton caught a line drive to third, stepped on third base and threw to first to record all three outs in the inning...the only other triple play at Triple-A came from Louisville on April 29...the last time the Rainiers turned a triple play was in the top of the fourth on June 13, 1995 against the Las Vegas Stars, when second baseman Arquimedez Pozo caught a line drive, stepped on second base and threw to first baseman Greg Litton to retire the side...it's the first triple play in the PCL since Sugar Land turned two last season, most recently on June 20, 2024.

-LABRADA LAUNCHES HIS FIRST: In Sunday's 15-2 victory over Salt Lake, OF Victor Labrada crushed his first Triple-A home run, a sixth-inning grand slam...Labrada became the first Rainier to hit a grand slam for their first Triple-A home run since Nick Franklin did so on June 30, 2012 against Fresno...it was the Rainiers' fourth grand slam of the season, three of which have come against Salt Lake...the four grand slams this year are tied for the sixth-most in Triple-A, surpassing the two they hit last season...the four slams are also tied for the second-most by a Rainiers team through their first 87 games since 2005, trailing the five hit by the 2008 squad.
+STRONG SECOND-HALF START: In the early goings of the second half of the season, the Rainiers find themselves just 1.0 game back of first place, trailing El Paso and Oklahoma City (9-4 records)...the Rainiers lead the PCL and are tied for second among full-season minor league teams with 108 runs scored in the second half, trailing only the Eugene Emeralds, who have scored 109 runs...Tacoma's .311 batting average in the second half is tied for the third-best among full-season clubs and their .887 team OPS is the sixth-best.

-TACKING ON WITH TWO OUTS: Tacoma drove in 12 of their 15 runs in Sunday's 15-2 victory with two outs...the 12 two-out RBI are tied for the most by a Triple-A team in a game this season (also: Charlotte on March 29 and Reno on April 30)...it's also tied for the most in a single game by the Rainiers since 2005, done three times, most recently on July 7, 2022 in a 16-9 win at Reno...Tacoma's 173 two-out RBI are the seventh-most in Triple-A and their 197 strikeouts with two outs are the fewest in Triple-A, 26 fewer than the next-closest (Albuquerque - 223).
+TACKING ON WITH TWO OUTS: Tacoma drove in 12 of their 15 runs in Sunday's 15-2 victory with two outs...the 12 two-out RBI are tied for the most by a Triple-A team in a game this season (also: Charlotte on March 29 and Reno on April 30)...it's also tied for the most in a single game by the Rainiers since 2005, done three times, most recently on July 7, 2022 in a 16-9 win at Reno...Tacoma's 175 two-out RBI are the sixth-most in Triple-A and their 200 strikeouts with two outs are the fewest in Triple-A.

-TYLER'S LOCKED IN: INF Tyler Locklear is on a season-best, six-game hitting streak that dates back to July 1...in that time, Locklear is hitting .400 (10x25) with three home runs and 13 RBI...he has also driven in a run in six-straight games, the second-longest streak by a Rainier this season (Canzone, 7G from May 13-20) and the second-longest active streak in the PCL (El Paso's Oscar Gonzales, 9G)...since June 1, Locklear's 10 home runs are tied for the most in the PCL, his 35 RBI are tied for the third-most and his 18 extra-base hits are the fourth-most...he also ranks fifth in the league in slugging percentage at .644 and fifth with a 1.051 OPS.
+TYLER'S LOCKED IN: INF Tyler Locklear is on a season-best, six-game hitting streak that dates back to July 1...in that time, Locklear is hitting .400 (12x30) with a double, three home runs and 13 RBI...since June 1, Locklear's 10 home runs are tied for the most in the PCL, his 35 RBI are tied for the third-most and his 19 extra-base hits are the fourth-most...he also ranks fifth in the league in slugging percentage at .642 and fifth with a 1.049 OPS.

-RIVAS ON A ROLL: INF Leo Rivas is on a season-best, 11-game hitting streak, dating back to June 25...in that time, Rivas has hit .476 (20x42) with two doubles and a pair of home runs, driving in nine...over his current 19-game on-base streak (dating back to June 15), Rivas is hitting .413 (26x63) with two doubles, one triple and four home runs, driving in 15 and while drawing 16 walks, owning a 1.214 OPS...since Rivas' first game since being optioned to Tacoma on June 3, he is the PCL leader in on-base percentage at .470, ranking seventh in the PCL with 20 walks and 10th with a .992 OPS
+RIVAS ON A ROLL: INF Leo Rivas is on a season-best, 12-game hitting streak, dating back to June 25...in that time, Rivas has hit .467 (21x45) with two doubles and a pair of home runs, driving in nine...over his current 20-game on-base streak (dating back to June 15), Rivas is hitting .409 (27x66) with two doubles, one triple and four home runs, driving in 15 and while drawing 17 walks, owning a 1.196 OPS...since Rivas' first game since being optioned to Tacoma on June 3, he is the PCL leader in on-base percentage at .471, ranking seventh in the PCL with 21 walks and a .987 OPS

 ON THE HUNT: Over his last 18 games (since May 17), C Blake Hunt has hit .343 (23x67) with six doubles, one triple and one home run, drawing 11 walks, sporting a .939 OPS...he's also on a season-best, seven-game hitting streak that dates back to June 25, hitting .379 (11x29) with a double and a home run, driving in eight runs in that time...Hunt is one of seven PCL backstops with multiple triples this season and his 10 doubles on the year are tied for the seventh-most among PCL catchers.